marslanmustafa/marslanmustafa/README.md

 Web Developer
 -------------

-I am muhammad Arslan, a front-end developer who is dedicated to crafting visually stunning and user-friendly websites.
+I am Muhammad Arslan, a front-end developer who is dedicated to crafting visually stunning and user-friendly websites.
 I am always striving to improve my skills and knowledge, eager to learn new technologies and keep up with industry trends.
 Every day, I set myself new challenges and opportunities to grow as a developer, constantly pushing my own boundaries.

 * 🌍  I'm based in Pakistan
 * ✉️  You can contact me at [marslanmustafa391@gmail.com](mailto:marslanmustafa391@gmail.com)